 And that then means you’ll have 22 reasons not to buy motorcycle panniers.

 Paniers vs Roll Bag: Compatibility

 Simply take the roll bag off the bike it is currently on.
 Then reattach it to whatever bike you want it to be on.

 6. Reasons Not To Buy Panniers: Storage

-So after all you’ve been through in the above points, you decide that actually you don’t need your panniers on both bikes all of the time.
+So after all you’ve been through above, you decide you don’t need your panniers on both bikes all the time.

 You need to put them somewhere, and I can tell you from experience that panniers don’t just fold up neatly on a shelf somewhere.